INULTUS - Claude Code, for your servers. With a leash.

 Breaches are accelerating

 60% of breaches trace to a known, unpatched vulnerability.
-Vulnerability exploitation as initial access tripled in one year.
+Vulnerability exploitation as initial access vector tripled in one year.
 Every delay is a window for attackers.

 AI tools that break production